How To Elope In Big Sur (2025 Update)

 How much money you spend on your elopement ultimately depends on what you want to plan for your day.
 Some of the main things to think about are where do you want to get married?
 Where do you want to stay?
 Do you want to have a luxury experience at a resort or an adventurous stay at a campsite?
 How many guests do you want to invite?
 What details do you want to splurge or save on?
 What vendors will you hire?
 These are all important questions to keep in mind when creating your elopement budget.

 Oftentimes, elopements are less expensive than traditional weddings.
-You can legally elope for just the cost of a marriage license, however, your elopement day is more than just a day where you sign papers.
+You can legally elope for just the cost of a marriage license; however, your elopement day is more than just a day where you sign papers.
 It’s a day to celebrate the two of you.
 Your wedding day is one of the most important days in your life, so spend it doing things you love.

 How much does it cost to elope?